WolverineSportsAnalytics/basketball/README.md

 		- [(startYearP, startMonthP, startDayP), (endYearP, endMonthP, and endDayP))
 			- inclusive of start date, exclusive of end date

+### Download new rotoguru file
+	- Download from rotoguru.com, go to Daily Hoops Data under Basketball on the left toolbar, then go to Other Tools, then click on 2017-18 Master File
+	- Copy all the data and move into rotoguru20172018data.csv
+	- Delimite by comma (,) and colon (:)
+		- Highlight the first column
+		- Data > Text to Columns > Delimited > Comma, ":" > Finish
+		- Save it as a Windows CSV
+	- Filter only the days you need
+		○ Note: only need to run when didn't pull FanDuel information from FanDuel competition

+### If need to run rotoguru file, Run rotoguruIDManagement.py
+    - Job: align the rotoguru player ID with the basketball reference id

+### If need to run rotoguru file, Run pos_sallary.py
+	- Job: put the fanduel and draftkings position and salary into the performance table

 ### Run the extrapolators!
 	- Job: Extrapolate the data scraped from the performance tables to the average tables to get a player's average for a season on that day, a team's average for a season on that day, and a team's result vs a defense on that day